suhailvs/sobha/README.md

 	cd django

-make changes using your favourate text editor:
+make changes using your favourate text editor. replace the folder *wsgi/openshift* with this repository foler:

 	git add .
 	git commit -a